News

 Effective Closure of the Strait of Hormuz: How Ocean Freight Has Been Impacted So Far

-The most immediate development is the effective closure of the Strait of Hormuz.
-The Iran Strait disruption has resulted in large-scale hesitation and course reversals across the container shipping industry, rather than a complete halt of all marine activity.
+The Strait of Hormuz disruption has resulted in large-scale hesitation and course reversals across the container shipping industry, rather than a complete halt of all marine activity.

 Vessels en route to or from the Persian Gulf began making U-turns within hours of the Hormuz Strait closure announcement.
 AIS data captured dozens of container vessels halting transits or reversing course, including vessels ranging from 700-TEU feeders to 6,700-TEU mid-size carriers.